 Bellamy was born and raised in Bradenton and is a graduate of Manatee High School.
 He holds a Bachelor of Science in Business Administration from Bethune Cookman University and served in the United States Army from 1989 to 1993, receiving an honorable discharge as a Corporal.

 Bellamy has spent over 20 years working with the youth of Manatee County in various capacities.
-Prior to being elected in 2018, he was a Dean at Buffalo Creek Middle School in Palmetto.
-Bellamy is also the Executive Director of the Palmetto Youth Center and has served as head coach of the Palmetto High School boys basketball team.
+Prior to being elected in 2018, he was a Dean at Buffalo Creek Middle School in Palmetto, as well as the Executive Director of the Palmetto Youth Center.
+He has also served as head coach of the Palmetto High School boys basketball team.

 Bellamy has been a strong advocate for his district, fighting to ensure the vision for a north-of-the-river aquatics facility that was initiated by his predecessor, while also tirelessly pointing out the lack of sidewalks, lighting, and infrastructure in his district during meetings.

-While Bellamy has found himself in the minority voting bloc on a number of the board's most controversial issues, including the firing of former county administrator Cheri Coryea and the failed vote to remove Vanessa Baugh as board chair following Vaccinegate, he has proven much more pro-development than his predecessor.
-Bellamy, who has raised just over $85,000 as of the most recent reporting period, has gotten much of his funding this cycle from developer-related interests and large, east county landowners.
+While Bellamy has found himself in the minority voting bloc on a number of the board's most controversial issues, including the firing of former county administrator Cheri Coryea and the failed vote to remove Vanessa Baugh as board chair following Vaccinegate, he has proven much more pro-development than Smith.